A whale is transferring Bitcoin (BTC) worth tens of millions of dollars amid a downturn in the choppy crypto markets.

 “Bitcoin is seeing more and more coins moving away from exchanges in the month of October, matching levels last seen in November 2018.

-Meanwhile, Ethereum’s supply has fluctuated a bit higher after a big influx moved to exchanges before the merge.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Meanwhile, Ethereum’s supply has fluctuated a bit higher after a big influx moved to exchanges before the merge.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action